pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 * All the primary keys or OIDs of the table are explicitly selected.
 * No columns are duplicated.

+The  psycopg2 driver version should be equal to or above 2.8 for updatable query result sets to work.

 An updatable result set can be modified just like in :ref:`View/Edit Data <modifying-data-grid>` mode.